Homotopy theory with *categories: The resolution

-\begin{ddd} We define the $G$-groupoid $\tilde G$ as follows: \begin{enumerate} \item The set of objects of $\tilde G$ is the underlying set of $G$. \item For every pair of objects $g,h$ of $\tilde G$ the set of morphisms $\Hom_{\tilde G}(g,h)$ consists of one point which we will denote by $g\to h$.
-The composition of morphisms is defined in the only possible way. \item The group $G$ acts on the groupoid $\tilde G$ by left multiplication. \end{enumerate} \end{ddd} In other symbols, in Definition \ref{fewoihfiweiofjwefoiewfewfewf} we have described an object $ \tilde G$ of $ \Fun(BG,\Groupoids_{1}) $.
+\begin{ddd} The arrow category $\tilde G$ is the $G$-groupoid defined as follows: \begin{enumerate} \item The set of objects of $\tilde G$ is the underlying set of $G$. \item For every pair of objects $g,h$ of $\tilde G$ the set of morphisms $\Hom_{\tilde G}(g,h)$ consists of one point which we will denote by $g\to h$.
+The composition of morphisms is defined in the only possible way. \item The group $G$ acts on the groupoid $\tilde G$ by left multiplication. \end{enumerate} \end{ddd}